 New Health Sciences Campus

-Campus, a 180,000-square-foot building set to serve nearly 900 students.
-Expected to open in 2021, the midtown Phoenix campus will include a four-year medical school and schools for nursing, occupational and physical therapy, pharmacy, physician assistants and an emergency medical services program.
+Expected to open in 2021, the 180,000-square-foot Phoenix campus will serve nearly 900 students.
+It will include a four-year medical school and programs for nursing, occupational therapy, physical therapy, pharmacy and physician assistants.

 Rooted in the values of a Jesuit education, the Phoenix campus will give students the opportunities to develop their skills and transform their world.